-The FCC has received responses from Liberty regarding its relationship, and that of Liberty chairman John Malone, to New Charter, the company resulting from the proposed merger of Charter Communications, Time Warner Cable and Bright House Networks.
+The FCC has received responses from Liberty regarding its relationship, and that of Liberty chairman John Malone, to New Charter, the company resulting from the proposed merger of Charter, Time Warner Cable and Bright House Networks.

-The commission has also issued a request to Level Three related to its interconnection agreement with Bright House, all part of its ongoing review of the proposed three-way merger.
+The commission has also issued a request to Level 3 related to its interconnection agreement with Bright House, all part of its ongoing review of the proposed Charter-Time Warner Cable-Bright House merger.

 On Jan.
-8, the FCC asked Level Three for the most recent interconnection agreement with Bright House and with others.
+8, the FCC asked Level 3 for the most recent interconnection agreement with Bright House and with others.

 On Jan.
 11, Time Warner Cable supplemented its response to an earlier filing to clarify certain data.
 Also on Jan.
 11, Liberty Corp.
 (Malone has a 27% stake in Charter) supplied answers to a bunch of questions, though conceding that the documents it supplied related to terms and conditions of affiliation, distribution and program license agreements and negotiations were not responsive "at this time" to the FCC requests.